scalastuff/scalaleafs/using-templates.md

 - The `bind` function result
 - The `Sample1` class

-While it may seem hard to reason about transformations at first, it actually leads to a very natural way to express template bindings.
+While it may seem hard to reason about transformations at first, it actually leads to a natural way to express template bindings.

 ## Using the template